Chesterton family opens Moth Wing Studio

-CHESTERTON — A family-owned business is bringing fresh fun to downtown Chesterton with the opening of Moth Wing Studio May 25.
+CHESTERTON — A family-owned business is bringing fresh fun to downtown Chesterton with the opening of Moth Wing Studio on Saturday.

-Moth Wing Studio is a DIY art studio inside of Hopkins' Ace Hardware at 325 S. Calumet Rd.
+Moth Wing Studio is a DIY art studio inside of Hopkins' Ace Hardware at 325 S. Calumet Road.
 The large space includes areas for ceramic painting, spin art and fused glass creation.

-Mark and Michele Hopkins purchased Hopkins' Ace Hardware in 2005.
-Two years later, they purchased the building where the store is currently located and opened for business May 2007.
-Including two children, Ryan and Emily, the family has lived in Chesterton their whole lives.
-Ryan is the manager of the hardware store and Emily is the manager of the new studio.
+Mark and Michele Hopkins purchased Hopkins' Ace Hardware in 2005, and two years later bought the building where the store is currently located.
+The Hopkins and their two children, Ryan and Emily, have lived in Chesterton their entire lives.
+Ryan is the manager of the hardware store and Emily is the manager of the studio.

 "I love the small town," Michele said.
 "We just thought it would be nice to have something where people could just walk in without having to sign up or have a class."

-Moth Wing Studio is hosting an opening day May 25 from 11 A.M. to 5 P.M.
-On that day, customers can tour the studio, watch demonstrations and start a project of their own, according to the studio's Facebook page.
+Moth Wing Studio will host an opening celebration Saturday from 11 a.m. to 5 p.m.
+Customers can tour the studio, watch demonstrations and start a project of their own, according to the studio's Facebook page.

 Emily and Michele had been thinking about the art studio for about three years, Mark said.
 With the available space, the family decided to go for it.